MrRobinOfficial/Guide-UnrealEngine/README.md

 Developing with C++ in Unreal Engine enables better debugging, profiling, and performance optimization through techniques such as multithreading and memory management.
 It also facilitates integration with third-party libraries, expanding the range of functionality and flexibility available to developers.

-To use C++ effectively in Unreal Engine, it is crucial to have a strong foundation in programming principles and understand Unreal Engine's architecture and conventions.
+To use C++ effectively in Unreal Engine, it is crucial to have a strong foundation in programming principles and understanding of Unreal Engine's architecture and conventions.
 Leveraging resources like the Unreal Engine documentation, community forums, and collaboration with other developers helps to gain knowledge and best practices.

 *By combining the power of C++ and Unreal Engine, developers can create immersive experiences and unlock the full potential of the engine's capabilities.*